Tag Archive for: Realty ONE Group Western Slope

 Reduces Appeal to Sellers

 • From the seller’s perspective, contingencies add uncertainty to the transaction.
-Any type of contingency signals that the deal may fall through if the conditions aren’t met, making it less attractive than a non-contingent or cash offer.
+Any type of contingency signals that the deal may fall through if the conditions aren’t met.
+That makes it less attractive than a non-contingent or cash offer.
 In competitive markets, where multiple offers are common, sellers are likely to favor offers with fewer strings (contingencies) attached.
 I’ve got plenty of stories I can share about this!

 Risk of Losing the Property